walnuthq/madara-docs/docs/quickstart/use_localchain.md

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.starkup.dev | sh
 ```
+Because of issues in the installation, you now have to restart your terminal and run the same installation command again.

 The above will install:
 - [Starkup](https://github.com/software-mansion/starkup), a toolchain to help with Starknet development